Latex, Duck down, or Synthetic Pillows?

 5. Wake up with tension headaches

-There are plenty of pillow options available in the market now and so before buying, make sure that your pillow is of the highest quality, certified, and provides optimal neck support.
+There are plenty of pillow options available in the market now, so before buying, make sure that your pillow is of the highest quality, certified, and provides optimal neck support.
 If you are someone who struggles with getting good sleep at night, why not try an organic latex pillow?

 Related blog posts: